Quick answer

 -

-Remove the Battery: Always start by removing the battery from the lawnmower and the charger to ensure safety during troubleshooting.
+Remove the Battery: Start by removing the battery from the lawnmower and the charger to work on it safely.

 -